Top Three Most Common Issues ↑ Back to top

-To update a plugin manually, you should unzip the download and load the files via FTP and just overwrite the existing files, there is no need to deactivate the plugin and no need to delete any files.
+To update a plugin manually, unzip the download and load the files via FTP and overwrite the existing files.
+There is no need to deactivate the plugin, and no need to delete any files.
 You can’t automatically update WooCommerce plugins via your WordPress admin unless you have activated your keys – you must do it via FTP.

 Where do I find my downloads and keys? ↑ Back to top

-You can download and access your keys at the following links:
+You can download and access your keys at:

 Can you help me with customizations? ↑ Back to top

-If you are after something custom, or you want a particular feature not offered in core or our extensions, we cannot assist as this is beyond the support we can offer.
-We recommend the following resources:
+If you want something custom, or a particular feature not offered in core or our extensions, we recommend contacting:

-Ideas/feature requests for WooCommerce extensions and WooCommerce core should be posted directly on our Ideas Board.
-Here other users can vote on your ideas, gather feedback and ultimately we will act upon the most requested ideas.
+Ideas/feature requests for WooCommerce extensions and WooCommerce core can be posted directly on our Ideas Board.
+Other users can vote on your ideas and gather feedback, and ultimately we will act on the most requested ideas.